CommissionerGordon/Scheduler/docs/index.md

 ---

+#Conclusion
 ##What we completed
-In the end, we completed the basis for a scheduling web-interface application with a client-server model.
+In the end we completed the basis for a scheduling web-interface application with a client-server model.
 Firstly, we were able to create a server that the user was able to launch on the host computer.
 The server has an interface in which a user can specify a port, launch the server, and end the server.
-On the client-side, the user is able to launch a web browser and connect to the server to give the client access the user interface.
+On the client-side, the user is able to launch a web browser and connect to the server to give the client access to the user interface.
+Using the user interface, a user is able to create very simple activities when the user selected a time and duration for the activity.

 ---

+##What had to be scrapped
+Currently the application is not able to send information between the server and the client.
+This means the data created by the application is stored client-side only and cannot be stored on a server.
+The information that the user can create on the client-side is very limited; the user cannot name activities, remove or edit activities, or create recurring events.
+Originally the application was going to include several other features such as an automated schedule optimization tool, multiple activity layers, and user logins.
+These features had to be scrapped to due to a combination of complications during development and lack of time.

+---

 ##Problems faced
-Still working on it...

----

-##What had to be scrapped
 Still working on it...

 ---